 Clear water, stained water, or dirty water all play a part in deciding the type and style of crankbait you should use.
 Deciding on what color to use, my post on the best colors for bass fishing will take care of that question.
 As for which type and style of crankbait depending on the different types of water clarity, there’s a lot of variance.

 How deep you want to fish is the best determining factor when deciding what crankbait to use.
 If you are fishing really shallow, use the shallow divers.
-When bass are holding 5-12 feet deep, start using your medium diving crankbaits.
+When bass are holding 5-12 feet deep, start using your medium diving lures.
 When you want to fish deeper–from 12-20 feet–start throwing your deep diving crankbaits.

-Bass Fishing Crankbaits Video
+Crankbait Bass Fishing Video

 This video will show you how I fish for bass on crankbaits effectively.
 This video is aimed to allow you to observe what I do so you will better know how and when to use crankbait to catch more bass.
 By learning the right way to fish with these crankbaits, you will catch a lot more bass and see greater success catching fish on your day at the lake.

 Crankbait fishing for bass can be really hit or miss sometimes.
 With these tips, you will be able to hit more times than you miss.
 Please leave a comment below about your experience fishing crankbaits.
 I’m always trying to improve my crankbait game and your personal experiences and thoughts are always appreciated.
 Don’t forget to subscribe to the blog for epic content to help you “Krak” some bass!